 Sweden

 Dr. Kimberly Nicholas is a sustainability scientist at Lund University in Sweden and a prominent figure in the field of climate and sustainability.
 She has published many articles in leading peer-reviewed journals, and also contributes to mainstream publications like Elle, The Guardian, Scientific American, and New Scientist.
 Dr. Nicholas is author of the bestselling book "Under the Sky We Make: How to be Human in a Warming World” and she shares her insights through a monthly climate newsletter, “We Can Fix It.”
 Apart from her academic contributions, Dr. Nicholas is actively engaged in public speaking and frequently lectures at international meetings.
 Additionally, she serves as an expert commentator for many media interviews annually, and her work has been featured in outlets including The Washington Post, BBC, WIRED, and Politico.
-Website
+Learn more about Dr. Kimberly Nicholas

 Dr. Jamie Pittock